 Savannah returns to SF Birth Center in 2024 after spending last year at home taking care of her new baby.

 MS, CNM, WHNP

 Sara is a Certified Nurse-Midwife and Women’s Health Nurse Practitioner who completed her training at UCSF.
 Her path to midwifery began as a doula at San Francisco General Hospital and has included various international and domestic projects, including a midwifery fellowship at Holy Family Birth Services in Weslaco, TX and as a nurse-midwife at Santa Rosa Birth Center.
 Sara’s practice is rooted in the strong belief that families deserve holistic, client-centered choices for their birth and reproductive health care services, and she is overjoyed to have co-founded San Francisco Birth Center as an alternative option to childbearing families in San Francisco.
-Sara is also the new mama to a baby girl, an experience that has deepened her commitment to supporting families through the transitions of parenthood.
+Sara is also mama to two girls, experiences that have deepened her commitment to supporting families through the transitions of parenthood.

 Office & Medical Assistant

 Alexa is passionate about reproductive rights, education, and informed decision-making.
-She hopes to use her career as a technical writer to help women gain better access to the resources they need to make informed choices about their body, mind, and soul.
-She is incredibly thankful to SF Birth Center for allowing her to become part of such a precious family of not only midwives, but of beautiful, pregnant mamas as well.
-Alexa spends her free time as a lightboard operator for shows and enjoys competing in Tahitian drum competitions.
+She graduated from San Francisco State University with a BS in Technical & Professional Writing, which she uses to help folks gain better access to information and resources they need to make informed choices about their body and mind in healthcare settings.
+She is incredibly thankful to SF Birth Center for welcoming her into a precious family of not just midwives, but beautiful parents and parents to be.
+Alexa spends her free time as a lightboard operator for shows and competes in Tahitian Drum competitions.

 Social Media & Admin Assistant